Warriors Orochi 4: Plot

 Perseus eventually unmasks himself as Loki, a servant of Odin, the king of Asgard, who secretly leads Da Ji's faction.
 He deliberately scattered the bracelets so the heroes could channel their godly power, therefore stabilizing the world enough for Odin to enact his plan: summoning the God of Destruction, the world's will taking the form of Orochi, so he can grow Yggdrasil and create a weapon powerful enough to destroy the universe and start it with a clean slate.
 Odin offers Ares, frustrated by Zeus' inaction, a chance to depose his father.
 When the heroes finally defeat Zeus, who admits that he only wanted to spar with them, Ares snaps and kills him, absorbing his power and declaring himself the new king of Olympus.

 A distraught Athena joins the heroes to prevent Odin from completing his plan.
 After a series of battles, Odin becomes impatient of Ares' failure to contain the coalition and steals Zeus' power from him.
 To atone for his actions, Ares chooses to sacrifice a part of his life force to resurrect his father.
 Meanwhile, the God of Destruction's arrival unexpectedly resurrects the real Orochi, who assists the heroes to kill him before being killed himself.
-However, the heroes are too late to stop Odin from growing Yggdrasil.
+The heroes, however, are too late to stop Odin from growing Yggdrasil.
 At the last minute, Loki turns on Odin and causes Yggdrasil to weaken, having had a change of heart and wanting to avenge his fallen friends, who were killed by Odin during Ragnarok.
 An enraged Odin kills Loki, only to perish at the hands of the heroes.